TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/Upgrade/InstallTheNewSource/Index.rst

 Go to `http://typo3.org/download/ <http://typo3.org/download/>`_ and download
 the source package of the new TYPO3 version.

-Extract the package on your web server and—in your TYPO3 document root, adjust the :file:`typo3_src` symlink.
+Extract the package on your web server and, in your TYPO3 document root, adjust the :file:`typo3_src` symlink.